CVM Store: Visual Music DVDs, Books, Journals, Catalogs

 Lumia is the story of Thomas Wilfred and the birth of light art.
 Wilfred captivated audiences throughout the 1920's and 30's with his sensational projected light shows, named Lumia.
 Wilfred spent his later years making automated versions of his work and executing commissions for private collectors and museums.
 Includes segments on artists Charles Dockum, Chris Sidenius, Mary Hallock Greenewalt, and Earl Reiback.
 Includes a brief clip from CVM's restoration of a 1952 Dockum Mobilcolor performance film.

 FEATURING Interviews with and commentary by: Craig Antrim, Kerry Brougher, Fred Collopy, Dorothy Conway, Greta Dockum, Eugenia Victoria Ellis, A.J.
 Epstein, Eugene Epstein, Nancy Frederick, Lawrence Friedman, Hal Glicksman, Robert Haller, Cindy Keefer, Richard Land, Terry Montlick, Otto Piene, Earl Reiback, Jack Shor, Kathleen Sciacca, Christian Sidenius, Steve Smith, George Stadnik, Donna Stein, Karole Vail, Judith Zilczer.
 Directed by Meredith Finkelstein and Paul Vlachos, 13Bit Prods..
 81 mins, 2008 release.
-Contact us to order.
+OUT OF STOCK

 Private home use $30.
 Institutions $100.
 (Classroom and Library Use, does not include public performance rights)